 Massage therapists cannot make medical diagnoses or request diagnostic testing.

 Chiropractic care can specifically address disorders of the musculoskeletal and nervous system.
-Some common issues chiropractors can help with include joint pain, headaches, ear infections, tendonitis, and tension.
+Some common issues chiropractors can help with include joint pain, headaches, ear infections, tendinitis, and tension.

 Massage therapy is known to help with tension, pain, and has been shown to help with insomnia.

-Ultimately, a balance of the two can help patients suffering from chronic pain.
+Ultimately, a balance between chiropractor and massage therapy can help patients suffering from chronic pain.
 Massage therapy can help loosen up the muscles prior to or after an adjustment.
-Additionally, a back adjustment can last longer when muscle tension is released.
+Additionally, a back adjustment can last longer when a patient's muscle tension is released.

 Massage therapists and chiropractors can work together to provide patients with the best outcome possible.

-If you’re in need of a back adjustment or are seeking massage therapy, contact a ChiroCare office to schedule an appointment.
-Our doctors can determine the underlying cause of your pain and provide a course of treatment that can include massage therapy.
+If you or someone in your family is experiencing back pain and in relieving pain with a back adjustment or is seeking massage therapy, contact a ChiroCare of Florida office to schedule an appointment.
+During your visit, our doctors can determine the underlying cause of your pain and provide a course of treatment to meet your needs that can include massage therapy.